magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/ttn.md

 ## Overview
 TheThingsNetwork is LoRaWAN network designed for connecting your devices using LoRaWAN stack.
-After integrating TheThingsNetwork with the Thingsboard, you can connect, communicate, process and visualize data from devices in the Thingsboard IoT platform.
+After integrating TheThingsNetwork with the IoT Hub, you can connect, communicate, process and visualize data from devices in the IoT Hub IoT platform.

 ## TheThingsNetwork setup